 Sprint (otherwise known as Sprint Corporation) is the fourth largest mobile network operating in the nation, serving 60.2 million customers as of October 2016.
 The service offers wireless services through not only its main service but also through various subsidiaries including Boost Mobile and Virgin Mobile.
 They are known to offer the latest and most popular phones.

 Sprint is known for quality, but unfortunately, the service isn't as strong as Verizon's network.
 While the network may fall a little short of Verizon, the service balances out with more affordable individualized plans and features.
-One of the plans is even unlimited - a plan that is not offered by Verizon.
-Some contracts provided by Sprint, however, may come with strings attached.
+In fact, its plans are generally more affordable compared to T-Mobile plans.
+Some contracts provided by the Sprint network, however, may come with strings attached.